IgniteUI/igniteui-docfx/en/components/general/update_guide.md

 For example: if you are updating from version 6.2.4 to 7.1.0 you'd start from the "From 6.x .." section apply those changes and work your way up:

+### From 10.0.x to 10.1.x

+* IgxGrid, IgxTreeGrid, IgxHierarchicalGrid

+    * Since we have removed the `IgxExcelStyleSortingTemplateDirective`, `IgxExcelStyleHidingTemplateDirective`, `IgxExcelStyleMovingTemplateDirective`, `IgxExcelStylePinningTemplateDirective` and `IgxExcelStyleSelectingTemplateDirective` directives for re-templating some parts of the Excel style filter menu you could use the newly added directives for re-templating the column operations and filter operations areas - `IgxExcelStyleColumnOperationsTemplateDirective` and `IgxExcelStyleFilterOperationsTemplateDirective`.
+We have also exposed all internal components of the Excel style filter menu in order to be used inside the templates.
+You could find more information about using the new template directives in this [topic](../grid/excel_style_filtering.md#templates).

 ### From 8.x.x to 9.0.x

 Due to a breaking change in Angular 9 Hammer providers are no longer implicitly added (please, refer to the following document for details: https://github.com/angular/angular/blob/master/CHANGELOG.md#breaking-changes-9 ) .
 Because of this the following components require `HammerModule` to be imported in the root module of the application in order for **touch** interactions to work as expected: